cyborginstitute/administration/source/web-services-architecture.rst

-abstractions that most general purpose web servers provide that are useful to introduce at this stage: *Proxy handling* where a server will "pass" a request to another server and *URL rewriting* where the server will map incoming requests for :term:`resources` to different internal paths and resources.
+abstractions that most general purpose web servers provide that are useful to introduce at this stage: *Proxy handling* where a server will "pass" a request to another server and *URL rewriting* where the server will map incoming requests for :term:`resources <resource>` to different internal paths and resources.

 Load Balancing and Proxies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~